PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "And that is?"

 "Let's try always taking the right-most passage."
 Relan agreed to this readily enough and they set off.

-Relan agree
+They walked for what seemed an eternity, but every junction they came to looked the same as the one they had come from.
+After an unknowable number of intersections, Boltac muttered, "Twisting maze of little passages," like the curse that it was.

+Relan sat down roughly and half said, half sobbed, "It's no use, we're lost."

+"Easy kid," said Boltac, "It's an adventure.
+It never goes according to plan."

+"PLAN!" exploded Relan.
+"WHAT PLAN?"

+"Shhhh!" said Boltac.
+"We don't know where we are.
+But more importantly, we don't know where they are."
+He sat down next to the young man and said, "We'll rest here for a minute, get our spirits back."

+He reached into his Bag of Holding and produced a skin of water.